httpie/cli/README.rst

     http PUT httpbin.org/put @/data/file.xml

-When using HTTPie from shell scripts you might want to use the ``--check-status`` flag.
+When using HTTPie from **shell scripts**, you might want to use the ``--check-status`` flag.
 It instructs HTTPie to exit with an error if the HTTP status is one of ``3xx``, ``4xx``, or ``5xx``.
 The exit status will be ``3`` (unless ``--allow-redirects`` is set), ``4``, or ``5``